koushikcs09/Step-by-step-Decision-Trees/README.md

 ![Image for post](https://miro.medium.com/max/831/1*1kFkZKlMtzjuI2m2XY0NQg.png)

-**Fbs (fasting blood sugar) has the highest gini impurity, so we will use it at the Root Node, Precisely the same results we got from Gini Impurity.**
+**Fbs (fasting blood sugar) has the highest entropy, so we will use it at the Root Node, Precisely the same results we got from Gini Impurity.**

 ## **5.3 Misclassification Impurity**